 Instructions

 • Heat the oil in a large Dutch oven or soup pot over medium-high heat.
 Once hot, add the onion, celery, and carrots, along with a pinch or two of salt.
-Cook until the vegetables are softened and starting to just turn brown, 6-9 minutes.
+Cook until the vegetables are softened and starting to just turn brown, 8 to 10 minutes, stirring occasionally.

-• Pour in the vegetable broth and deglaze the pot, stirring up any browned bits on the bottom of the pot.
-Add the 1 teaspoon kosher salt, black pepper to taste, bouquet garni, potatoes, cannellini beans, and artichokes (if using).
+• Pour in a splash of vegetable broth to deglaze the pot as needed, stirring up any browned bits on the bottom of the pot.
+Add the remaining broth, potatoes, cannellini beans, and artichokes (if using), several cracks of pepper, and 1/2 teaspoon of kosher salt (1/4 tsp sea salt or table salt).
 Stir well.
+Nestle the bouquet garni into the soup.

 • Bring the soup to a boil.
 Then reduce heat, cover the pot, and simmer the soup for 15 minutes, or until the potatoes are tender.